richjava/fixed-top/README.md

 # fixed-top
-One page web page with fixed top.
+One page website with fixed top.
 Uses Bootstrap and ScrollMagic for pinning and image sequencing.